br-Chan/Exam-Comparison-Board/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-The page auto-updates as you edit the file.
+The page auto-updates as you edit files.

 ESLint and Prettier have been configured - see eslint.config.mjs and .prettierrc respectively.
 The following scripts can be used to run them easily:

 ```bash
 npm run lint